somosmoov/Streamlit-Authenticator/README.md

   - melsby@gmail.com
 ```

-_Please note that the 'logged_in' field corresponding to each user's log-in status will be added automatically._
+_Please note that the 'failed_login_attempts' and 'logged_in' fields corresponding to each user's number of failed login attempts and log-in status will be added and managed automatically._

 ### 2. Creating a login widget